maymikb/readMeGenerator/generated.md

 - [Questions](#questions)

 ## Description
-generates a unique and professional README by using the datat from questions asked (and answered)
+ generates a unique and professional reaMe by using datat from questions asked (and answered)

 ## Installation
-runnpm to perform installation, use the inquirer dependency, and use fs
+run npm to perform installation, use the inquirer dependency, and use fs

 ## Usage
 demo example here